 A website promoting Angel Business Club warns that “the website should not be deemed to be an offer to engage in any investment activity.”
-Funny, that’s exactly what Angel Business Club is doing.
-It’s pushing so-called investments.
+Funny, isn’t that exactly what the Angel Business Club is doing.

 Building a business is extremely difficult.
 Building a business that requires capital is even more difficult.
 This is why most businesses fail in the first five years.

 Also, you can never be sure of a business’s agenda.
 It is not unusual for a business to borrow money, go bust intentionally and never pay back a dime.

 Investing is when you know the value of an asset before you buy it and can buy low and sell high.
 There is no way of knowing the value of a company Angel Business Club claims to invest in.

 Can you make money with Angel Business Club?
 It is highly unlikely you will earn more than you spend as a member of the Angel Business Club.
 Members who joined early may be paid from revenue paid into the scheme by members who joined later.
 If this is the case, investing in Angel Business Club becomes a game of musical chairs where the later a member joins the higher the probability they will lose money.